 How You Contribute to a Diverse and Inclusive Workplace

 Your contribution starts with you.
 You need to know yourself – Take the time to reflect on your awareness, attitude, and knowledge.
-Be honest with yourself – Prejudices and biases are instilled in us based on our background and experiences.
-What is important is acknowledging them, so they can be overcome.
+Be honest with yourself – prejudices and biases are instilled in us based on our background and experiences.
+What’s important is acknowledgment, so they can be overcome.

 To become culturally competent, it’s crucial that you first become aware of your own cultural baggage and unpack the “items” that are holding you back from the skills you need in a diverse workplace.